camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 -----|-------------|--------------
 camunda.operate.zeebe.brokerContactPoint | Broker contact point to zeebe as hostname and port | localhost:26500

+__Currently Operate does not support TLS communication with Zeebe__

 ### A snippet from application.yml:

 ```yaml